 So, how much do influencers charge?
-It can be hard to say, but most influencers will set their own rates unless they use a platform like Tapinfluence or Revfluence that sets rates for them.
+Most influencers will set their own rates unless they use a platform like Tapinfluence or Revfluence that sets rates for them.

-Regardless of what the rates are, however, it’s important to look at them from a purely financial standpoint – just like you would an ad placement.
+Regardless of what social media influencer rates are, however, it’s important to look at them from a purely financial standpoint – just like you would an ad placement.

 - What’s the potential ROI here?

 - What’s the potential reach?